MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datepicker.md

 # Xamarin.Forms DatePicker

-_A Xamarin.Forms view that allows the user to select a date_
+_A Xamarin.Forms view that allows the user to select a date._

 The Xamarin.Forms [`DatePicker`](xref:Xamarin.Forms.DatePicker) invokes the platform's date-picker control and allows the user to select a date. `DatePicker` defines eight properties: